QuantEcon/lecture-source-py/source/rst/lqcontrol.rst

 These two LQ problems describe the consumer's behavior during her working life (``lq_working``) and retirement (``lq_retired``).

-(This is possible because, in the two separate periods of life, the respective income processes [polynomial trend and constant] each fit the LQ framework).
+(This is possible because, in the two separate periods of life, the respective income processes [polynomial trend and constant] each fit the LQ framework)

 The basic idea is that although the whole problem is not a single time-invariant LQ problem, it is still a dynamic programming problem, and hence we can use appropriate Bellman equations at